-I’m a Health Professional
+I am a Health Care Professional

 Health care professional’s role in palliative care

 In order to ensure that the patient‘s physical, emotional, spiritual and practical needs are met, a health care professional must take the time to become familiar with their values and end-of-life wishes.
-The quality of support delivered to the patient and their primary carers is important in determining both the immediate and on-going impact palliative care providers made.

 For more information about palliative care for a health professional, click on the links below.
 These pages are also available to download.